adrdilauro/angular-ab-tests/README.md

 })
 ```

-Wrap fragments of HTML inside the structural directive `abTestVersions`, marking them to belong to one or more of the versions of your A/B test.
+Wrap fragments of HTML inside the structural directive named `abTestVersions`, marking them to belong to one or more of the versions of your A/B test.

 ```html
 <ng-container *abTestVersion="'old'">